Sole water boasts lots of health benefits, and may even help to heal adrenal fatigue. Read all about the benefits and how to make sole water below.

-There are three main reasons I drink sole water:
+There are three main reasons to drink sole water:

 Sole water is rich in minerals